A Missed Call is a Missed Catch!

 Think about it!
-When Alexander Graham Bell invented the telephone, he also unwittingly conspired to create the most widely recognized, frustration-inducing sound in the world – the busy tone.
-A sound that all too often signals the fading away of a potential sales lead, with its final, dismal ‘beep, beep, beep’!
+When Alexander Graham Bell invented the telephone, he also unwittingly conspired to create the most widely recognised, frustration-inducing sound in the world – the busy tone.
+A sound that all too often signals the fading away of a potential sales lead, a missed call, with its final, dismal ‘beep, beep, beep’!

 Let’s be frank!
-When someone is trying to reach you to inquire about a service or product that they need, the engaged phone tone, or a phone that rings without being picked up, can really be annoying.
+When someone is trying to reach you to inquire about a service or product that they need, and they get an engaged phone tone, it can be annoying.
 We live in a world that encourages a culture of instant gratification and limited patience.
-So, when potential customers can’t get through to you, they simply scroll to the next search result in Google, or they click on another mobile ad.
+So, when potential customers can’t get through to you, they scroll to the next search result in Google, or they click on another mobile ad.

-At this point, I am reminded of a familiar scene, often featured in older day comic books, of a character who has tried to fix a leaking pipe by himself, standing knee deep in water and desperately trying to get through to a plumber.
-The sentiment captured in these comic scenes, is akin to what some customers feel when they try to get through to your business phone and fail.
-It’s very possible that they’ve done plenty of research on you and your competitors, and are standing knee deep in a huge amount of data, while calling for that one vital piece of information that could tip the scales in your favor.
+At this point, I am reminded of a familiar scene.
+Often featured in earlier day comic book, there was a character who tried to fix a leaking pipe by himself, standing knee-deep in water and desperately trying to get through to a plumber.
+The sentiment captured in these comic scenes is akin to what some customers feel when they try to get through to your business phone and end up with a missed call.
+They may have done plenty of research on you and your competitors, and are standing knee-deep in a massive amount of data while calling for that one vital piece of information that could tip the scales in your favour.

 People still prefer the personal touch

-In case we haven’t impressed this on you enough in earlier posts, yes, people still prefer to call and speak to a person, rather than communicate with an out-of-sight entity via email or a website.
+Yes!
+People always prefer to call and speak to a person, rather than communicate with an out-of-sight entity via email or a website.
 The question is: Are you losing sales opportunities, by not being available on the phone, to these customers?
 The short answer is: Yes, you are!
 So what are you going to do about it?
 Do you have a cloud telephony system to manage the business calls?

 Here’s what not to do

-Unfortunately, many companies attempt to do away with the problem completely, in a literal sense.
-They try to hide their phone number in a place it won’t be easily seen; they highlight an email id upfront, and put their business phone number in such a small-sized font, you’d need a magnifying glass to note it down.
+Unfortunately, many companies attempt to do away with the problem utterly, in a literal sense.
+They try to hide their phone number in a place it won’t be easily seen.
+They highlight an email id upfront and put their business phone number in such a small-sized font; you’d need a magnifying glass to note it down.
 This avoidance strategy is a bad idea.
-All it does is prevent the personal dialog your customers hope to have with you.
+All it does is prevent the personal dialogue your customers hope to have with you.

 Perhaps you too have toyed with the idea of giving fewer people access to your business telephone.
-After all, it’s too time-consuming to keep answering calls; it’s too difficult to keep answering the same questions over and over again; it upsets customers when they cannot get through to you.
-When plagued by such thoughts, remind yourself of the research done by Google and Ipsos in 2013: 47% of mobile searchers surveyed, said that if a business did not have a phone number associated with their search results, they were more likely to explore other brands.
+After all, it’s too time-consuming to keep answering calls.
+It’s also challenging to keep answering the same questions over and over again.
+It upsets customers when they cannot get through to you.
+When plagued by such thoughts, remind yourself of the research done by Google and Ipsos in 2013.
+According to this report, 47% of mobile searchers surveyed, said that if a business did not have a phone number associated with their search results, they were more likely to explore other brands.
 And 61% found it extremely important to be able to call the business during each phase of decision-making.

 So what’s the solution?

-There are some really simple solutions to ensure that you never miss another inbound phone call from a potential customer.
-Don’t worry, you don’t need your own call center or dozens of sales people.
-You just need to implement a cloud-based IVR system, that directs customers with run-of-the-mill questions, to pre-recorded information that tells them what they want to know.
-You should also implement voicemail, so your lead can leave a message and a number for you to call back.
+There are some straightforward solutions to ensure that you never miss another inbound phone call from a potential customer.
+Don’t worry; you don’t need your call centre or dozens of salespeople.
+Just implement a cloud-based IVR system, that directs customers to pre-recorded information that tells them what they want to know.
+Also, apply for voicemail, so your lead can leave a message and a number for you to call back.
 Just remember to check your voicemail messages regularly, and call back as soon as possible.

 Combine strategies to give yourself the edge